microsoft/AMBROSIA/Samples/HelloWorld/HelloWorldExplained.md

 Note that the server will have received some portion of the buffered calls, in the order in which they are reproduced, but may not have received some of the last buffered calls, including possible new calls made after becoming primary.
 Upon reconnection, unsent calls from client3 are sent to the server.

-Client3 - Async calls (Experimental)
+Client3 - Async calls (See caveats, limitations, and best practices at the end before running)
 -----------
 This client demonstrates Ambrosia's ability to make remote method calls in an async manner, just like calling regular async methods in C#.
 While this can be a very useful feature for some Immortals, there are important limitations associated with async method invocation.
 Note that these issues are endemic to implementing virtual resiliency in languages like C#.
 These limitations, their cause, and best practices will be discussed at the end of this section of the guide.